 - Accountant prepares tax returns, provides year-end tax planning and provides tax advice on the specific aspects of your game plan

-- Estate Planning Attorney implements tax strategies by drafting trust and estate plan documents
+- Estate Planning Attorney implements tax strategies and asset protection strategies and drafts trust and estate plan documents

-- Wealth Management Coach coordinates the various subject matter experts to keep the process moving toward the goal and makes the critical calls to manage the egos of the players and maintain a spirit of teamwork among the players for the benefit of the client
+- Wealth Management Coach coordinates the various subject matter experts to keep the process moving toward the goal and makes the critical calls to manage the egos of the various players and maintain a spirit of teamwork among each individual for the benefit of the client